 - one or more, that refer to public instances of your application

 As a concrete result you will have three pieces of data:

 - the URL for your tunnistamo instance (like https://api.hel.fi/sso/, the executive office instance)

 - your client ID

-Armed with those you can begin attaching authentication to your application.
+Armed with those, and knowledge of your callback URL, you can begin attaching authentication to your application.

 Actual usage is abstracted behind libraries:

 JS based frontends: no specific library at the moment, would be beneficial